cryptrz/cryptrz.github.io/_posts/2022-11-26-offline-password-cracking.md

 tags: [writeup,walkthrough,portswigger,burp,login,security,password,offline]
 ---

-This lab is in the same series than the previous article.
+<a href="https://portswigger.net/web-security/authentication/other-mechanisms/lab-offline-password-cracking" target="_blank">This lab</a> is in the same series than the previous article.
 The goal here to steal Carlos's "stay-logged-in" cookie to steal and delete his account.

 # **Lab: Offline password cracking**